Wednesday, September 22, 2021 | 11:00am – 2:00pm

 Co-Director: Seda Dzhantukhanova, MD, PhD

-Faculty: Daniel Hashimoto, MD
+Faculty: Daniel A. Hashimoto, MD, MS

 The field of Surgery is currently going through an amazing Metamorphosis.
 We have over the last 25 years gone from cutting people open, to operating through 5 mm incisions to now using robots, directed energy, check point inhibitors and augmented reality to take care of people.
 Information overload makes it very difficult for a physician to “know everything” about caring for a disease process at the same time a patient adding their own diagnosis and treatment found on Google and other search engines.